Those new to the homebuying market here in California may wonder why you occasionally hear…

 The vast majority of U.S. military veterans, reservists, and active service members are eligible for standard VA loans.
 As long as you’re currently serving or are a veteran who has been discharged with honorable status, you only need to meet one of these two length-of-service requirements:

-- If you served or are serving on active duty, you must have done so for at least 90 days in a time of war or at least 181 days during peacetime.
+- If you served or are serving on active duty, you must have done so for at least 90 days of active duty in time of war or at least 181 days during peacetime.

 Time-in-service minimums don’t apply to those discharged due to service-connected medical issues and/or disabilities.